Deobfuscating PowerShell Malware Droppers

 It looks like we have more PowerShell code being decompressed.
 So we can start renaming variables to make this script look cleaner.

 We are not sure what it’s decrypting, given the fact that these are compressed bytes, and not encrypted bytes from what we were able to prove with cyberchef, but maybe it will become more clear as we move along.
-At this point, I took the decompressed code, and moved it to a separate file that I named dropper_part_2.ps1
+At this point, I took the decompressed code, and moved it to a separate file that I named dropper_part_2.ps1, and reformatted it.

 [byte[]]$decrypted_ps_bytes_1 =